brisma/gbsc-pro/README.md

 ---

-Custom firmware for the GBSC-Pro video upscaler by **Brisma**.
+Custom firmware for the GBSC-Pro video upscaler by 20 percent cooler (base on brisma work that is based on op

-Converts retro console video signals to HDMI up to 1080p with low latency, advanced color processing, and extensive customization options.
+Converts retro console video signals to HDMI up to 1200p with low latency. based on brisma work - https://github.com/brisma/gbsc-pro/

 Based on [RetroScaler/gbsc-pro](https://github.com/RetroScaler/gbsc-pro), which is a fork of [gbs-control](https://github.com/ramapcsx2/gbs-control) by ramapcsx2.